What Is Yabla?- Yabla Overview

 Based in New York and established in 2001, Yabla is a platform for both learners and educators.
 Also, just so you know, the word Yabla is derived from the Spanish language, meaning ‘he or she speaks or you speak.’

 For Whom Is Yabla Meant For?

-Yabla is meant for anybody who wants to learn a new language for any purpose.
-Be it a hobby, expansion of cultural horizons, wider career scope or even to make travel more interesting by learning the local language.
+Yabla however is meant for anybody who wants to learn a new language for any purpose.
+Be it a hobby, expansion of cultural horizons, wider career scope, or even to make travel more interesting by learning the local language.

-But since Yabla lacks speech exercises it also creates an obstacle for a fresh learner and works more as an input tool.
-So Yabla is mainly for an intermediate learner and advanced learner.
+However, since Yabla lacks speech exercises, it also creates an obstacle for a fresh learner and works more as an input tool.
+So Yabla is mainly for intermediate learners and advanced learners.

-Because in both these cases, the learner will be at ease and navigating through Yabla with basic knowledge of what he wants to watch and what will enhance his skills.
+In both these cases, the learner will be at ease and navigate through Yabla with basic knowledge of what he wants to watch and what will enhance his skills.
 As opposed to a person who is just starting since Yabla is not that organized with content.

 The dashboard helps you track your progress, set goals for yourself, and even stay updated with Yabla News.

-As we discussed earlier, Yabla’s video library is extensive and filled with natural and authentic videos to give the learner a rich learning experience.
+As I discussed earlier, Yabla’s video library is extensive and filled with natural and authentic videos to give the learner a rich learning experience.

-If you are just starting on Yabla, you should know that the videos are divided into small segments and a simple rating tool of 1 to 5 is used to define the difficulty level of the videos.
+If you are starting on Yabla, you should know that the videos are divided into small segments, and a simple rating tool of 1 to 5 is used to define the difficulty level of the videos.